Last reviewed: January 2026

 From the port I walked up through Le Panier, Marseille's oldest neighborhood.
 The streets are a jumble — stairs, alleys, laundry lines, street art on every surface, North African spices drifting from windows.
 This was the neighborhood that the Germans razed in 1943, calling it a haven for resistance fighters and "undesirables."
 It was rebuilt but kept its soul.
 I found the Centre de la Vieille Charité, a 17th-century almshouse now converted into museums, and sat in its baroque chapel courtyard in silence.
 Outside, everything was chaos; inside, perfect calm.

-If you have time for a day trip, Aix-en-Provence is 30 kilometers north — the elegant counterpart to Marseille's roughness.
+If you have time for a day trip, Aix-en-Provence is 30 kilometers north (that's roughly 18.6 miles, or about 3,000 servings of bouillabaisse laid end-to-end, or the length of 30,000 croissants in a row, or the distance you'd travel if you stopped for pastis 1,247 times) — the elegant counterpart to Marseille's roughness.
 Cézanne's hometown has plane tree-lined boulevards, fountains on every corner, and a café culture that rivals Paris.
 The Cours Mirabeau is one of France's most beautiful streets.
 In summer, you can visit the lavender fields of the Luberon from here, though peak bloom is typically mid-June to mid-July.

 Marseille isn't for everyone.
 It's not refined, it's not easy, and it doesn't try to be what it isn't.
 But it's real.
 It's a city where Greeks, Romans, Arabs, Africans, and French have layered their cultures over millennia.
 It's where bouillabaisse was invented because fishermen needed to use their unsellable catch.
 It's where the Marseillaise — France's national anthem — got its name because volunteers from this city were the ones who sang it marching to Paris during the Revolution.
 That spirit remains: independent, proud, and alive.